FOLLOW US

 Wildlife, animal products and souvenirs

-It is illegal to buy, sell, kill, or capture any protected wild animal or trade its parts without a licence.
+It is illegal to buy, sell, kill or capture any protected wild animal or trade its parts without a licence.
 India has a strong legal framework to regulate and restrict wildlife trade and is also a signatory to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-If you’re caught purchasing or trafficking such goods illegally, you will be prosecuted and receive a prison sentence or fine.
+If you’re caught purchasing or trafficking these illegally, you will be prosecuted and receive a prison sentence or fine.

 Sexual offences against children

-The penalties for child sex offences are severe.
-There is a minimum jail term of 20 years, which may go up to life imprisonment, or a death sentence for those convicted of raping a child aged under 12.
+There are severe penalties for any form of sexual offence against a child.
+There is a minimum jail term of 20 years, which may go up to life in prison or a death sentence, for anyone convicted of raping a child aged 12 or under.

 Driving in India